 We set up camp as soon as we hit camp.
-We were all surprised when we had running water at this camp as we were told there was none.
+We were all surprised when we had running water at this camp, as we were told there was none.
 We had taken water from Castle Rock Trail Camp all the way here for nothing as it turned out (8 pounds of water).
-We came to find out later that they just filled the tank for this camp the night before so when we asked if they had water a few days earlier they had been honest saying no. One funny thing that happened to us at Waterman Gap was that a mouse made it into Leo's pack in the middle of the night.
+We came to find out later that they just filled the tank for this camp the night before, so when we asked if they had water a few days earlier they had been honest when saying no. One funny thing that happened to us at Waterman Gap was that a mouse made it into Leo's pack in the middle of the night.
 We tried shooing it away but we had to hang all of our packs in the middle of the night.
 Not exactly what I wanted to do in the middle of a good sleep.

 The next morning we all were ready to hit the trail again.
-The thoughts of a shower and possibly a beer inspired us to get going early.
+The thoughts of a shower, and possibly a beer, inspired us to get going early.
 The trail is more and more scenic along the way.

-The weather was getting darker though and we all knew that it was only a matter of time before we got some serious rain on us.
+The weather was getting darker though, and we all knew that it was only a matter of time before we got some serious rain on us.
 As it turns out we made it to within sight of Park Headquarters before the heaviest rain that I have seen in quite some time was unleashed.
 I mean it was just pouring.
 It wasn't hard to see why it was so green and why ferns were so abundant in these mountains anymore.
-After the torrential rain it was time to set up camp but our friend Ray showed up so we had a beer and decided that we would call it quits and head back instead of camping in what looked more like a lake than a campsite.
+After the torrential rain it was time to set up camp, but our friend Ray showed up so we had a beer.
+We decided that we would call it quits and head back instead of camping in what looked more like a lake than a campsite.
 The raccoons are very used to people and willing to get into anything you leave out so be very careful with your pack if you don't want it torn open by these black eyed bandits.